cbodden/gcp_dyndns/README.md

     -q
             Do not output messages.
 Set this flag if you want to run this script in cron.
 This will not stop error messages.
+By default this is not enabled.

     -t [TTL]
             The TTL in seconds that the resolver caches this resource